wgao19/sharing-talks/README.md

 A little more about me:

-- I am the developer sitting next to both Chenchen and Kenrick.
+- I am the developer sitting next to Chenchen and Kenrick.
 - Coffee is my water.
 - I'm the second girl developer in Shopee
 - I'm better known in the company as "the one who does rock climbing"